MOSS TREATMENT INFORMATION

 Disclaimer: Whilst we have researched this ecofriendly product, this is still an alkaline solution.
 We do our very best to avoid overspray and drips, but we will not be held responsible for potential overspray affecting non targeted areas or interacting with surfaces.

-Also, once the solution has taken effect and placed, a white film can be left behind.
+Once the solution has been applied, a white film can sometimes be observed.
 This is just the surfactant aspect of the treatment and is designed to help application.
 The film can be washed with water and gentle agitation or comes off with the rain.

 HOW DOES SOLUTION KILL MOSS?